thesunjrs/American-Sign-Language-Recognition-Project/README.md

-here is the link for the github repo:-
 ## American Sign Language (ASL)
 ### Introduction to American Sign Language
 American Sign Language (ASL) is the primary language used by many deaf individuals in North America.
 It is also used by hard-of-hearing and hearing individuals.
 ASL is as rich as spoken languages, employing signs made with the hands, along with facial gestures and bodily postures.